OpShin/opshin-book/src/additional_resources.md

 You can replace the contracts in your local copy of the repository with code from the `examples` section here to start exploring different contracts.

+#### Awesome Opshin

+The "Awesome Opshin" repository contains a host of DApps, Tutorials and other resources written in OpShin or suitable for learning it.
+It can be found in the [awesome-opshin](https://github.com/OpShin/awesome-opshin) repository.

 #### Developer Community and Questions

 This repository contains a discussions page.